SWLK/Dotfiles/void-linux/void.md

 + with no systemd in void and using runit, enable services with symlinks

 `ln -s /etc/ev/service_name /var/service`

+### Changing system time

+Since EST is such a pain in the ass to config, I'll list the exact timezone here

+`ln -sf /usr/share/zoneinfo/EST5EDT /etc/localtime`

 ### Changing live image size